Yukari-san/shrtcode-api-wrapper/README.md

 # shrtcode-api-wrapper
-A simple free unofficial API wrapper made in Python for the [Shrtcode API](https://app.shrtco.de/)
+A simple unofficial API wrapper made in Python for the [Shrtcode API](https://app.shrtco.de/)

 # Installing
 ```